tektoncd/community/teps/0017-shell-escaped-params.md

     - $(params.script)
 ```

-The parameters could also be provided in the same way results are supplied:
+3. The parameters could also be provided in the same way results are supplied:
 `/tekton/parameters/in` could be a file with the exact contents.
 I believe, in
 bash at least, `command "$(cat /tekton/parameters/in)"` is as safe as the
 environment variable approach.

+Environment variables and files have the downside of possible hidden
+dependencies in the image executables.

 ## References